csh0711/jvm-microframeworks-hello-world/README.md

 Every example contains a REST endpoint `http://localhost:8080/hello` which returns a plain text response via _GET_:

-Just start the application from the command line or your favourite IDE and open the URL `http://localhost:8080/hello` with your browser or REST client
+Just start the application from the command line or your favourite IDE and open the URL `http://localhost:8080/hello` with your browser or REST client.

+## Advanced examples
 If you need a bit more than just a _"Hello World"_ - please have a look at my other [repository with Kotlin / MongoDB samples](https://github.com/csh0711/jvm-microframeworks-kotlin-samples).